DanielFlockhart/DanielFlockhart/README.md

 </div>

 <b>
-Note, Unfortunately due to a device that had the SSD die with a large portion of my previous projects on it.
-There are some gaps on my GitHub.
+Note, Unfortunately due to a device that had the SSD die with a large portion of my previous projects on it, there are some gaps on my GitHub.
 </b>